PARADISE – AN ENCOUNTER WITH FINE ARTS STUDENTS

 2023 FESTIVAL

-This year, (S8) will be expanding its Paraíso section to the international arena by including students from France and Italy.
-The Faculties of Fine Arts of Salamanca and Pontevedra will once again take part in this section, and this year, students from the University of Barcelona will also be joining us.
+In 2023, (S8) extended its Paraíso section to the international sphere by including students from France and Italy.
+The Faculties of Fine Arts at Salamanca and Pontevedra were also once again involved in this section.

-Through open calls, all of them will bring works by very young artists, which will be presented by their creators before an international, professional audience at the Mostra.
-Paraíso thus provides a context for exchange between students and professionals of international prestige.
+Via open applications, all of them brought works by very young artists, which were presented by their creators to an international professional audience at the festival or mostra.
+By doing so, Paraíso creates a space for exchange between students and these internationally renowned professionals.